fathertime100/apollo-coin/README.md

 ***

 ## BEFORE YOU START
 You need a **Apollon Masternode Reference Document** to save all your masternode details as you go through this process.
 Download the text file that I have created [here](https://drive.google.com/open?id=1zr5txLveadmKaUDBw4p20Pn-VD8CmbFb).
 You will use this as a source to copy and paste your private and public key information into as you go through this tutorial.
-You will also find links to all the resources I describe in this article in the file.
+You will also find links to all the resources I describe herein.

 ***